ravikumarmn/Bird-Detection-Using-Audio/README.md

         * Traning error = 1%
         * dev error = 11%

-From this image and knowledge we can say the bias is 1% and variance as 10%(11%-1%).
+we have a situation, where the bias is less and variance is hight.
 Thus it has variance.

 So solve the variance problem.
 I  have added dropout.(reduces the variance but increases bias.)